In Battle for Azeroth, how does diminishing returns affect Armor, Block Amount, Stagger, Dodge, Parry, and Block Chance?

 - Kn for a level 110 NPC hitting you is 1423

 Note: 6300 is the value observed for training dummies.
 But we have reports that the K value might be different depending on the specific mob, like in Mythic plus, or one mob in a dungeon to the next.
-We are running more tests and will update this post.
+There might be some multipliers based on the zone that can be extracted from game data as well.
+We’re going to do tests when BfA is live to get the actual K values for each zone.

 New in BfA: Blizzard has stated that the K value will increase with each raid tier.
 So in the second BfA raid, the Kn value will go up, but only for NPCs in those higher level zones.
 We don’t know what they will be yet.